|

 transformation initiative.

-Currently the ARRC trains for missions across the spectrum of operations
+trains for missions across the spectrum of operations from

-Headquarters ARRC is located in Rheindahlen, Germany with a peace-time
+Currently (2011) Headquarters ARRC is located in Innsworth (UK) with

-infrastructure, administrative support, communications and 60% of the
+communications and 60 per cent of the staff.

-elements to move from Rheindahlen to Innsworth in the UK during the Summer
+HQ ARRC moved from Rheindahlen (Germany) to Innsworth in the UK

 COMMANDER ARRC (COMARRC)